open-rcp/rcp/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Being supportive of newcomers and helping them navigate the codebase
+* Writing constructive, helpful documentation and comments
+* Practicing patience and understanding during technical discussions

 Examples of unacceptable behavior include: